Sven Maes: Mainstream success

 Adams too was the one that introduced Sven to Antler-Subway Records.
 This is the time that Sven met Johan Gielen.
-The two paired up to produce tracks as Bodyheat and Airscape.
+The two paired up to produce tracks such as Bodyheat and Airscape.
 A significant portion of Sven's composing and production work was done with Johan Gielen.
 They worked together as Svenson & Gielen for more than a few years.
 The Airscape remix of Delerium feat.
 Sarah McLachlan's "Silence" is the duo's biggest hit, as well as their remix of Delerium's "After All", also performed very successfully.
 It made its way onto several compilations like the Euphoria series of compilations.

 It was when their contract with Antler-Subway expired that the rapid successes came one after the other.
 The duo hooked up with Dutch dance organizer ID&T and started to produce for them.
 The first track was the epic "The Beauty of Silence".
 This was soon followed by "Twisted" and "We Know What You Did".